dansiviter/jule/README.md

 This will inject a `@Dependent` scoped instance of the logger to prevent proxying.

-> :information_source: Testing can be done easily by injecting a mock of `MyLog` which helps validating behaviour which is especially pertinent for warning and error messages.
+> :information_source: Testing can be done easily by injecting a mock of `MyLog` which helps validating behaviour which is especially pertinent for `WARN` and `ERROR` messages.

 ## Asynchronous Handlers ##

 JUL handlers are all synchronous which puts IO directly within the path of execution; this is a bottleneck.
 To address this, this library has a very simple `uk.dansiviter.juli.AsyncHandler` implementation that uses `java.util.concurrent.Flow` to asynchronously process log events.
-Using this can dramatically improve the performance of 'chatty' logging at the expense of a little memory and CPU.
+Using this can significantly improve the execution performance of methods that have 'chatty' logging at the expense of a little memory and CPU.
 There is only one concrete implementation as the moment which is `uk.dansiviter.juli.AsyncConsoleHandler` which can be used as a direct replacement for `java.util.logging.ConsoleHandler`.

 > :warning: If the buffer saturates, then the much of the performance benefits of the asynchronous handler can be lost.
-However, once the pressure is reduced this will return, due to this it _should_ still outperform a synchronous implementation.
+However, once the back-pressure is reduced this will return, due to this it _should_ still outperform a synchronous implementation.

 > :information_source: `com.lmax:disruptor` has been trialed as an alternative to using Java 9 `Flow` but its bulk (~90KB) and no significant out-of-the-box performance improvement is has been discounted (see [#6](../../issues/6)).